Gabri432/Block-notes-app/readme.md

 * Posts can also be saved as drafts and can be viewed in the drafts section.

+* Posts are paginated, they will be 5 per page.

 ## Future features
 * It will show the last access time to a post.

-* The app will also paginate the posts, showing just 20 post per time.

 ## Why Golang?
 Because it is easy to use but also a really powerful tool.